yiliny/yiliny/README.md

 Supervisor: Prof. Yandong Zhang, XMU

+- A pyrroloiminoquinone alkaloid with strained heterocyclic rings fused with benzothiophene

-- Ox-Red-Ox transformation in tandem
+- Ox-red-ox conversion in tandem

-- Attempted visible-light-driven thiocarboxylation
+- Visible-light-driven thiocarboxylation attempted

 ![image](/yiliny.github.io/sul.pdf)

 ### Research towards Total Synthesis of Phainanoid A

 Jul.
-2018 - Oct.
+2018 - Sept.
 2018

-Supervisor: Prof. Guangbin Dong, University of Chicago
+Supervisor: Prof. Guangbin Dong, The University of Chicago

+- A triterpenoid with potent immunosuppressive activity

 - Decagram-scale Grignard reaction and Johnson-Claisen rearrangement

+- Purified chiral auxiliary by recrystalization

-- Ester condensation yield improvement
+- Yield improvement for ester condensation

-- Stereoselective radical cascade reaction with chiral auxiliary for 6-6-5 tricyclic system
+- Stereoselective cascade reaction with chiral auxiliary for tricyclic system

 - ee measurement with HPLC